tractr/traxion/apps/docs/docs/01-Overview/02-getting-started.md

 export class AppModule {}
 ```

-You can now start your app and enjoy your free GraphQL authorized API !
+Now, you're all set!
+Launch your app and enjoy your fully-featured, authorized GraphQL API.